Antiskid Industries Slip Testing Service

 - Evidence for litigation purposes

-One of the advantages of this pendulum slip testing service equipment is that the machine is portable and can be taken onsite to verify the slip resistance of the surface, unlike the inclining barefoot ramp and oil-wet ramp tests.
-Contaminants other than water can be used, such as measuring the effect of oil or soapy liquid to assess how this may affect the slipperiness of the surface.
+One of the advantages of this pendulum slip testing service is that the machine is portable and can be taken onsite to verify the slip resistance of the surface, unlike the inclining barefoot ramp and oil-wet ramp tests.
+Another advantage is that contaminants other than water can be used, such as measuring the effect of oil or soapy liquid to assess how this may affect the slipperiness of the surface.

 Upon completion of testing Antiskid Industries will provide a comprehensive report that also contains information on all relevant classifications as well as an interpretative guide to assist in easy understanding of the results.
 As trusted experts in the field, our expert witness test reports are used in legal proceedings, as we understand the science behind slip resistance testing and can communicate risk; not just provide the results by testing to the Australian Standards.